SemParser: A Semantic Parser for Log Analysis: Methodology

 \subsection{Joint parser}

-The joint parser leverages CI pairs, concepts, and instances obtained from the end-to-end semantics miner, as well as log messages to deal with: (1) uncovering implicit instance-level semantics using domain knowledge; (2) semantic parsing log messages.
+The joint parser leverages concepts, instances, and CI pairs obtained from the end-to-end semantics miner, as well as log messages to deal with : (1) uncovering implicit instance-level semantics using domain knowledge; and (2) semantic parsing log messages.
 The next sections go into the specifics.